NatLabRockies/floris/docs/turbine_library.md

 The IEA 10MW turbine is used in the following examples:
 - examples/examples_turbine/002_multiple_turbine_types.py

+## IEA 22MW reference wind turbine
+FLORIS representation of the IEA 22MW reference wind turbine {cite:t}`zahle_IEA22MW_2024`.
+Data based on # https://github.com/IEAWindSystems/IEA-22-280-RWT/blob/main/Documentation/IEA-22-280-RWT_tabular.xlsx.
+Specified as `"iea_22MW"` in the `turbine_type` field of the FLORIS input dictionary.

+The IEA 22MW is not currently used in the examples.

 ## IEA 15MW multidimensional

 Fictional IEA 15MW turbine model used to demonstrate the use of multidimensional power and thrust